Toronto Blue Jays minor league players: Gage Stanifer

 Gage Patrick Stanifer (born November 18, 2003) is an American professional baseball pitcher in the Toronto Blue Jays organization.
+He is ranked 6th on Major League Baseball's 2026 Top 30 Blue Jays prospects list.

 Stanifer attended Westfield High School in Westfield, Indiana.
 He was selected by the Toronto Blue Jays in the 19th round of the 2022 Major League Baseball draft.

-Stanifer made his professional debut in 2023 with the Florida Complex League Blue Jays.
-He played 2024 with the Dunedin Blue Jays and started 2025 with Dunedin before being promoted to the Vancouver Canadians.
+Stanifer made his professional debut in 2023 with the Florida Complex League Blue Jays, for whom he was 1-4 with a 6.33 ERA.
+He played 2024 with the Dunedin Blue Jays for whom he was 3-5 with a 6.34 ERA.
+He started 2025 with Dunedin before being promoted to the Vancouver Canadians and then the New Hampshire Fisher Cats, and was a combined 8-6 with a 2.86 ERA as in 110 innings he struck out 161 batters.